-Choosing the best TV for watching football with friends or a holiday movie classic with family can be as tough as deciding when to take the turkey out of the oven.
+Choosing the best TV for watching football with friends or a movie classic with family can be tough.
 Premium TVs provide stunning pictures with high style and sound to match.
 How do you select the best TV for your room?

 There are many choices, sizes, and an alphabet soup of acronyms like OLED, QLED, LED, UHD, etc. It can send you into a rabbit hole of Internet research.
 You should also think about the TV’s sound, how you will mount it, and what height it should be.
 The purpose of this article is to provide clarity to this purchasing decision and get you closer to sitting on your sofa enjoying a great entertainment experience.